The Baltimore County Fire Department provides fire protection, emergency medical and emergency rescue to the county's more than 800,000 citizens.

 The County purchased a state-of-the-art urban search-and-rescue vehicle, equipped to handle building collapses, water rescues, trench rescues and other tactical emergencies.
 The unit was purchased with federal homeland security funds and is available for deployment throughout the region.

 Besides the ATR squad, the County has swift-water teams at two volunteer companies, Kingsville and Arbutus.
-The Middle River Volunteer Rescue Company has a Dive Rescue Team, and the Bowleys Quarters Volunteer Fire Department has a Marine Emergency Team used for open water rescues on the Chesapeake Bay, lakes and reservoirs.
+The Middle River Volunteer Rescue Company has a Dive Rescue Team, and the Bowleys Quarters Volunteer Fire Department has a Marine Emergency Team (Video) used for open water rescues on the Chesapeake Bay, lakes and reservoirs.

 The Department operates one hazardous material unit, stationed centrally at Brooklandville Station number 14, and three Hazmat satellite units.